URL of this page: https://medlineplus.gov/pregnancyanddruguse.html

 Summary

-• Drinking alcohol.
-There is no known amount of alcohol that is safe for a woman to drink during pregnancy.
-If you drink alcohol when you are pregnant, your child could be born with lifelong fetal alcohol syndrome disorders (FASD).
-Children with FASD can have a mix of physical, behavioral, and learning problems.
+There is no known amount of alcohol that is safe for you to drink during pregnancy and while trying to get pregnant.
+All types of alcohol are equally harmful, including all wines and beer.
+The risks from drinking during pregnancy include problems with the growth of the developing baby and fetal alcohol spectrum disorders (FASD).
+FASD is a life-long condition that can cause a mix of physical, behavioral, and learning problems.

 Start Here